Are you here because your milk supply seems to be unproductive? What could be the cause of low milk supply and how do you fix it?

 - Change their diaper.

-- Get a more powerful and efficient breast pump: My Recommendations
+- Get a more powerful and efficient breast pump.

-- Massage during pumping and hand express after
+- Massage during pumping and hand express after.
+Use a lactation tool, like these.

 Power pumping is a full hour long pumping session broken up into shorter intervals.